Why is Website Search Broken and How Can We Fix It?

 Websites need their own AI chatbot or they will be bypassed by AI platforms—or die of irrelevance and user frustration.

-Adrien Schmidt, Co-Founder & CEO, ROZZ.
-Former AI Product Manager with 10+ years experience building AI systems including Aristotle (conversational AI analytics) and products for eBay and Cartier.
+Author: Adrien Schmidt, Co-Founder & CEO, ROZZ.
+Former AI product manager with experience building AI systems and products for eBay and Cartier.